 The answers to these questions will help you decide what type of content to produce and what channels to post it on.

-However, if you want to focus on brand awareness, you may want to focus on building content on social media that can help you grow your following.
+However, if you want to focus on brand awareness, you may want to focus on building content on social media that can help you grow your following or perform keyword research to create successful content.

 Although it’s okay to have more than one goal, remember to pinpoint what your primary objective is to determine where you should allocate resources.